-Above is a plan of the Railway Station in its final configuration and the complete Merriwa Railway Precinct.
+A plan of the Railway Station in its final configuration and the complete Merriwa Railway Precinct.
 Supplied by the UHSC and the ARTC.

-It took 30 years of lobbying by locals back in the late 1800's lead by Mr Alan McRae to have a committment from the NSW Government to build a rail line to service Merriwa and the surrounding district.
+It took 30 years of lobbying by locals back in the late 1800's lead by Mr Alan McRae to have a commitment from the NSW Government to build a rail line to service Merriwa and the surrounding district.

 Stations on the Merriwa Line were: Roxburgh, Mangoola, Denman, Myambat, Sandy Hollow, Gungal, Wappinguy and Merriwa.
 During construction of the section from Denman to Merriwa, Denman had a small loco depot and servicing area and was the terminus from 1915 to 1917.
 After Merriwa Station was opened, the depot at Denman was closed with the turntable relocated to Merriwa.